Introduction Paper (PDF)

 In this paper we concentrate on 2 × 2 and 2 × 1 tests because they have one degree of freedom, so significant results can be explained by a single factor.

 It is possible to employ a similar approach for evaluating pairs of larger “r × c” or “r × 1” tables (see section 4 in the paper).
-However, we argue elsewhere (Wallis forthcoming) that it is good practice that such tables, which have many degrees of freedom (and therefore contain multiple potential areas of significant variation), should be analysed by subdivision into tables with one degree of freedom to identify areas of significant difference.
+However, we argue elsewhere (Wallis 2013) that it is good practice that such tables, which have many degrees of freedom (and therefore contain multiple potential areas of significant variation), should be analysed by subdivision into tables with one degree of freedom to identify areas of significant difference.
 The simplest tests we describe here may therefore have the greatest utility.

 The tests we describe here represent a kind of meta-analysis: they provide a method for comparing and summarising experimental results.
 Other tests for comparing contingency test results include McNemar and Cochran Q tests (Sheskin 1997) which compare distributions, but not differences, and are known to be weak tests.